Climate Change Curriculum

 Humanities

 Humanities disciplines including literature, the arts, philosophy, history and religious studies are essential for living authentic lives in the Anthropocene.
-Find below curriculum resources for teaching climate change in Humanities disciplines.
-See also
+From climate activist Bill McKibben:

 - Teaching Climate Change in the Community College (faculty guide)